-In a nutshell, you want your website to be mobile-friendly from day one.
-The easiest way to test this is by grabbing a mobile device of your own, checking to see if navigation is simple, and interacting with the site to root out any problems:
+With Google’s focus on mobile-first indexing, you want your website to be mobile-friendly from day one.
+The easiest way to test this is by grabbing a mobile device of your own, checking to see if navigation is simple, and interacting with the site to root out any problems.

 There’s also a wealth of tools and services you can use to test your site’s mobile-readiness.
 For example, Google offers a Mobile-Friendly Test you can run on your site for free.
 The test generates a thorough report which tells you what you’re doing right, wrong, and how to fix it.
 It’s perfect to quickly gauge your small-screen suitability.

 You’ve likely come across a website that works on one browser, but not another (especially if you’re a ‘90s child).
 Needless to say, you don’t want this to happen with your website, so it’s essential you test it using different browsers before launch.